anzbert/rusty_link/README.md

 ## Tested Platforms

-`rusty_link` itsself works on all major platforms.
+`rusty_link` itself works on all major platforms.
 I only had trouble with the example with sound on Linux.
 Could be my fault for not using `cpal` properly?!
 Any help with that is highly appreciated. 😘
-Anyway, this shouldnt stop anyone from using this library in their project.
+Anyway, this shouldn't stop anyone from using this library in their project.
 Have fun!

 |                            | MacOS M1 | Win 11 WASAPI | Ubuntu 22 on Pi4   |
 | -------------------------- | -------- | ------------- | ------------------ |